 3. Don’t Put Canned Food on the Basement Floor

-Most types of emergency foods should NOT go in the basement because they are too susceptible to humidity and pests.
-Unless you house gets to freezing levels though, it should be fine to store canned foods in the basement.
+Most emergency foods should NOT go in the basement because they are too susceptible to humidity and pests.
+Unless your house gets to freezing levels, it should be fine to store canned foods in the basement.

 Just be warned that you shouldn’t put the cans on the basement floor.

 The temperature of the slab floor will be different than the air temperature.
 This temperature difference can cause humidity buildup in the can and make the canned foods go bad.
 Put them on a shelf instead.